What changes have been implimented at LSH due to COVID 19?

 - Educators and administration will check their temperature daily.

-- Children over the age of 3 years old can wear a face shield or mask if requested by parents, and educators will make every effort to ensure the masks are used during the day.
+- Educators will make every effort to ensure the masks are used by children 3 and up during the day.
 Parents must provide a clean mask for children each day.
 Children 2 years of age and younger are not permitted to wear masks.

 - Good air ventilation indoors and as much time as possible in the outdoor environment will be implemented as good air flow is encouraged by the CDC.

-- All tours and perspective families will meet at LSH after school hours
+- All tours and perspective families will meet only while social distancing is possible if this is not possible during school hours tours will occure after school hours

 Cleaning Classrooms and Materials